-Tokemak aims to deploy all of its POA to venues based on the votes of the LDs while using LP provided assets as leverage (defined by the POA multiplier).
+Tokemak deploys a portion of its POA to venues based on the votes of the LDs while using LP provided assets as leverage (defined by the POA multiplier).
 A portion of these rewards generated by the POA are available to claim by accTOKE lockers.

 Note that these are starting parameters and we will be able to significantly relax these as more data becomes available.

 The above illustration depicts the mechanics of deploying liquidity to an outside trading venue

 In a first step, the assets provided by the LPs (AssetLP) are passed through the first guardrail.
 The assets available owned by the protocol multiplied by the POA Multiplier determine the maximum amount of LP assets deployable (LPAsset_Deployable1).
 This guardrail is applied to both the Token Reactor assets and the Pair Reactor assets.